thatcherfreeman/utility-dctls/README.md

 **Ungroup RGB**: If unchecked, only applies the Neutral Gamma, otherwise applies both Neutral gamma and the Color Gamma, multiplying together those two powers.

 ---

+### Separable Gaussian Blur DCTL
+Sample code to demonstrate how you can get speedup by using gaussian blur in a separable form.
+The setup here is that you'd have two of these DCTLs in series, and you'd set the first one to "Horizontal" and the second to "Vertical".
+The first node controls the blur strength on both nodes thanks to an injected pixel in the top left.

+This implementation is normalized so that the strength is scaled according to the width of the frame.
+As long as the black bars (if any) stay on the top and bottom of the frame, this should give the same blur appearance when you change render resolution.

+#### DCTL Parameters
+**Blur Amount**: Controls the overall blur strength, only active on the first node in the sequence.

+**Direction**: Set to horizontal or vertical to run that part of the separable kernel.
+Put Horizontal first in the sequence of two nodes.

+---